jordibosch20/APA-Notebooks/README.md

 2. The Python language (at least version 3.6) (https://www.python.org/)
 3. The jupyter notebook (http://jupyter.org/install)

-If you only want to run the R scripts you only need the first requirement
+If you only want to run the R scripts, you only need the first requirement

 If you are using linux, the easy way of installing all the software is using the package manager of your distribution